LtbLightning/bdk-flutter/README.md

 The latest API documentation is available [here](https://pub.dev/documentation/bdk_flutter/latest/bdk_flutter/bdk_flutter-library.html)

 ### Example Projects
-- * **BDK Flutter Demo App:** The [BDK Flutter Demo App](https://github.com/LtbLightning/bdk-flutter-app) is a simple testnet Bitcoin wallet built as a reference app for the bdk-flutter on Flutter.
+- ***BDK Flutter Demo App:** The [BDK Flutter Demo App](https://github.com/LtbLightning/bdk-flutter-app) is a simple bitcoin app built in flutter to serve as a reference app to demonstrate `bdk-flutter` api usage.

 ### How to build
 _Note that Flutter version `3.0` or later is required to build the plugin._